vatsalyatandon/Kleen/README.md

 - **Tinder-Style Swipe Interface**: Swipe left to delete photos, swipe right to keep them
 - **Batch Deletion**: Queue photos for deletion and delete them all at once with a single confirmation
 - **Smart Trash Management**: Review queued deletions anytime before committing
+- **Restore from Trash**: Tap any photo in trash to restore it back to your review queue
 - **Real-time Counter**: See how many photos you've marked for deletion
+- **Progress Tracking**: Live progress bar showing how many photos you've reviewed and how many remain
+- **Infinite Scroll**: Automatically loads more photos as you swipe - never see an "All Clean" screen until you're truly done

 ### Advanced Features
+- **Smart Persistence**:
+  - Your deletion queue is saved automatically
+  - Photos you've kept are remembered - you'll never see them again
-- **Persistence**: Your deletion queue is saved automatically - close the app and come back anytime
+  - Close the app and come back anytime without losing progress
 - **External Sync**: Automatically detects if you delete photos in the Apple Photos app
 - **Pagination**: Loads photos in batches of 50 for instant startup, even with 50,000+ photos
 - **Burst Photo Handling**: Automatically shows only one photo per burst sequence